hibtc/cpymad/doc/installation/windows.rst

     pip install cpymad-0.17.3-cp27-none-win32.whl

-In this case you will also need to grab and install *numpy*, *PyYAML* and *setuptools* (and possibly their dependencies if any).
+In this case you will also need to grab and install *numpy* and *setuptools* (and possibly their dependencies if any).
 Installable wheel_ archives for these packages can be conveniently downloaded from here:
 `Unofficial Windows Binaries for Python Extension Packages`_.